fitra90/laravel-financial-advisor-ai/README.md

 - UI focused on clarity, not pixel perfection

 These tradeoffs were made to prioritize **correct agent behavior and system design**.

 ---

-## 📌 Why This Matters

-If hired, this architecture is designed to:
-- Scale to multi-user
-- Add more tools without refactoring core logic
-- Support more integrations
-- Improve automation depth incrementally

-The core agent loop, memory model, and tool abstraction are production-ready foundations.

----